emmkimme/socket-serializer/README.md

 A javascript serializer for socket.
 Purpose is to serialize object, buffer, string, number and boolean with the minimum of transformations in order to improve performance.
 For instance buffers remain untouched and go through socket without any changes (copy, merge, split...).
-It is why we do not use classic serialization like BSON or protobuf.
+It is why we do not use classic serializations like BSON or protobuf.

 # Features
 * Parsing/Serialization API
+* Buffer Readers API
-* Buffer Writer/Reader API
+* Socket and Buffer Writers API
 * Basic Socket API

 # Installation